skip to content

 Interacting with police officers

-There are many circumstances in which the police can require you to give personal details including your name, address and date of birth, including:
+In some cases, the police can require you to give personal details including your name, address and date of birth, including:

-• if they suspect you of criminal offending,
+• if they suspect you of criminal offending

-• if you are the driver of a motor vehicle or can help to identify a particular driver or owner or a motor vehicle.
+• if you are the driver of a motor vehicle or can help to identify a driver or owner or a motor vehicle.

 A driver must show their licence on request by producing it on the spot or at a police station within 48 hours.
 If you hold a provisional, probationary, interstate or international licence or learner's permit, you must carry your licence with you at all times when driving.

-Police powers to search
+General police powers to search

 Declared public precincts